AntiMicroX/antimicrox/README.md

 programs for testing gamepads outside of antimicrox are **sdl-jstest** (**sdl2-jstest**) and **evtest**.
 SDL2 utilizes evdev on Linux so performing testing with older programs that use joydev won't be as helpful since some devices behave a bit differently between the two systems.
-Another method also exist, which can be found [here](https://github.com/juliagoda/SDL_JoystickButtonNames).
+Another method also exists, which can be found [here](https://github.com/juliagoda/SDL_JoystickButtonNames).

 ## AntiMicroX Profiles